sterliakov/etnsc-local/README.md

-etnsc-local is a tool for bootstrapping [Electroneum](https://github.com/electroneum/electroneum-sc) local chain for development.
+etnsc-bootstrap is a tool for bootstrapping [Electroneum](https://github.com/electroneum/electroneum-sc) local chain for development.

 This is my submission to [Electroneum hackathon 2025](https://electroneum-hackathon-2025.devpost.com/).